12mv2/ski-wax-app-mvp/DEVSTUFF/DEVNOTES.md

 ---
-data working thru the geoLocation service but breaking at the weather service Next steps are to debug why lon is not gettting to the weather service
+data working thru the geoLocation service but breaking at the weather service Next steps are to debug why lon is not gettting to the weather service -- data flowing and handled up to and including wax recommendation hard coding in logic in place of db as of now

+TTD:
+ make .env file and add api keys
+- make postgreSQL supabase db
+- make wax table, wax family table, join table
+- READ CRUD on db and pass back to controller
+- pass db wax/waxes from controller to front end
+- render waxes on front end

+--